samjones00/docs/docs/ormlite/type-converters.md

 Converters also provide good encapsulation as everything relating to handling the field type is contained within a single class definition.
-A Converter is any class implementing [IOrmLiteConverter](https://github.com/ServiceStack/ServiceStack.OrmLite/blob/master/src/ServiceStack.OrmLite/IOrmLiteConverter.cs) although it's instead recommended to inherit from the `OrmLiteConverter` abstract class which allows only the minimum API's needing to be overridden, namely the `ColumnDefinition` used when creating the Table definition and the ADO.NET `DbType` it should use in parameterized queries.
+A Converter is any class implementing [IOrmLiteConverter](https://github.com/ServiceStack/ServiceStack.OrmLite/blob/master/src/ServiceStack.OrmLite/IOrmLiteConverter.cs) although, it's instead recommended inheriting from the `OrmLiteConverter` abstract class which allows only the minimum APIs needing to be overridden, namely the `ColumnDefinition` used when creating the Table definition and the ADO.NET `DbType` it should use in parameterized queries.
 An example of this is in [GuidConverter](https://github.com/ServiceStack/ServiceStack.OrmLite/blob/master/src/ServiceStack.OrmLite/Converters/GuidConverter.cs):